 πŸ’Š Nursing · Pharmacology

-Nursing tricks that make pharmacology stick
+Nursing techniques that make pharmacology stick

 Drug class mnemonics, side effects, antidotes, and nursing considerations β€” memorized.